-RULES.
-This regatta will be governed by the: USCG "Navigation Rules, International-Inland" 050-012-001922-8; Racing Rules of Sailing (RRS) 2009-2012, including the prescriptions of US Sailing, the rules of PHRF San Diego, the rules of the classes, except as any of these are changed by these sailing instructions, and by these sailing instructions.
+1. RULES.
+This regatta will be governed by the: USCG "Navigation Rules, International-Inland" 050-012-001922-8; Racing Rules of Sailing (RRS) 2009-2012, including the prescriptions of US Sailing, the rules of the classes, except as any of these are changed by these sailing instructions, and by these sailing instructions.